 Should a participating organization chose to leave the Missio Benefits program, they may required to pay their run-out claims if they’re leaving within the first two years of their initial effective date.

 Is the Group Risk Health Assessment processed yearly or is this a one-time evaluation?

 This is a one-time evaluation that will not be repeated in subsequent years.

 Our organization does not have a July 1st renewal date so how do we join the program given our renewal date doesn’t align with this new program?

 Many organizations do not currently have a July 1st renewal date.
 That said, the transition to a July 1st plan year is very simple.
 Just go through the normal healthcare renewal process as you typically would and then provide a 30-day (minimum) cancelation notice effective July 1, 2019 to your current health insurance vendor.
-You will then go through the enrollment process for the Missio Nexus benefits arogram and new ID cards will be sent your employees for the July 1st, 2019 plan effective date.
-If your organization is currently not in a traditional, fully-insured healthcare program please contact our team at firstname.lastname@example.org to discuss options and determine how we can best assist with the transition.
+You will then go through the enrollment process for the Missio Nexus benefits program and new ID cards will be sent your employees for the July 1st effective date.